NetherlandsForensicInstitute/adb-pywrapper/README.md

 Be sure to handle errors gracefully in your code, as various operations may fail, adb-pywrapper tries to provide information where possible on success or failure in the `AdbResult` and `PullResult` objects.

 ## Contributing
 Contributions to the adb-pywrapper package are welcome.
 If you encounter any issues, have suggestions, or want to contribute, feel free to open an issue or PR.
+Find our contribution guidelines [here](CONTRIBUTING.md).